btahir/nextail-companies/README.md

 # Nextail Companies

-A list of companies (or teams) that don't ise Next.js + Tailwind CSS as their primary Frontend tech stack.
+A list of companies (or teams) that use Next.js + Tailwind CSS as their primary Frontend tech stack.

+We love the stack and want to identify companies that use it.

 ## Company List